What’s The Best Way To Promote My Self-Published Book?

 Nothing much ever comes for free, especially a profit.

-You don’t need to break the bank, but you should certainly consider paying for a great cover.
+You don’t need to break the bank, but you should certainly consider paying for a sensational book cover.
 (How many times have I said that?)

 Homemade covers are the worst way to promote your title because they scream unprofessional with poor-quality cover design.